Replication

 Quorum-based Synchronous Replication

-Migrating from the Deprecated Synchronous Replication Implementation
+Migrating from Deprecated Synchronous Replication Implementation

-Suppose you have the following manifest:
+Given the following manifest:

 apiVersion: postgresql.cnpg.io/v1